How to Stop Wage Garnishments

 Section 522(h) and section 547 of the Bankruptcy Code allows a debtor to recover money involuntarily taken from him or her in the ninety days preceding the bankruptcy filing.
 These sections apply to wage garnishment, and they are often used to recover money garnished before a bankruptcy filing.
 Of course, this results in a happy bankruptcy debtor, who has just discovered that he or she actually made money, in a sense, by filing bankruptcy and recovering the garnished funds.

 However, there is a catch: section 522(h) and section 547 can only be used in this way if $600.00 or more was garnished before the bankruptcy filing.
 To put it another way, if $600.00 or more was garnished before the bankruptcy was filed, then all the funds can be recovered by the debtor; if less than $600.00 was garnished before the bankruptcy was filed, then the creditor gets to keep the money.

 As you can now see, this is where the bankruptcy debtor needs to get the timing right.
 It might be a mistake to file the bankruptcy right now if, for example, $550.00 has been garnished from the paycheck, because then the debtor will be unable to get the money back.
-Often, in this example, if the debtor can stand to wait until one more paycheck is garnished, then the total garnished before bankruptcy can be manipulated legally into a figure exceeding $600.00.
+Often, in this example, if the debtor can stand to wait until one more paycheck is garnished, then the total garnished before bankruptcy will exceed $600.00.
 This will often allow the debtor to recover every penny of the garnished funds.